cbrgm/cleanup-stale-branches-action/README.md

 - `last-commit-age-days`: Optional - Number of days since the last commit for a branch to be considered abandoned.
 Defaults to `30` days.
 - `dry-run`: Optional - Perform a dry run without actually deleting branches.
 Defaults to `true`, meaning no branches will be deleted.
 - `rate-limit`: Optional - Stop the action if it exceeds 95% of the GitHub API rate limit.
 Defaults to `true`, ensuring the action is halted before hitting the rate limit e.g. exiting with status code `0` instead of failing.
+- `github-enterprise-url`: Optional - Allows the action to be used with GitHub Enterprise instances.
+Specify the url of your GitHub Enterprise instance (e.g., `https://github.mycompany.com`).

 ### Container Usage